stoneface86/tbengine/README.md

 ```sh
 make
 ```
-This will build the library and demo ROM in the configured build directory (default is `build/`)
+This will build the driver and demo ROM in the configured build directory (default is `build/`)

-To build the driver as a single assembly file:
+To build just the driver:
 ```sh
 make lib
 ```
-This will concatenate all assembly files for the driver into one file ($(BUILD_DIR)/tbengine.asm) for use in other projects.
-This file will eventually be available to download in the releases section once it is somewhat usable.
-The only dependency for this library is hardware.inc, so make sure it is in your include path when assembling.

-You can load the library to either ROM0 or ROMX.
-Default is ROMX.
-To load to ROM0, define TBE_ROM0 when assembling.

 # Usage

+Assemble and link [tbengine.asm](./tbengine.asm) with your project.
+The driver will require some space in ROM0 and WRAM0.

 Always initialize the library first with `tbe_init`
 ```asm